zlsh80826/AppropriateResponsePrediction/README.md

 * A CNTK (Microsoft deep learning toolkit) implementation of CS565600 competition
 * We use LSTM + attention to do this task
 * For more model information, please refer to the [report](https://github.com/zlsh80826/AppropriateResponsePrediction/blob/master/script/Report.ipynb)
+* If you meet any problem in this repo, feel free to contact zlsh80826@gmail.com

 ## Requirements

-Here are some required libraries for training.
+Here are some required libraries for training

 ### General
 * python3